alexeygumirov/pandoc-for-pdf-how-to/README.md

 To create PDF I use `knsit/pandoc` Docker container.
 This container has newer version of the **pandoc** therefore instead of `-S` optoin I use `+smart` extension in the `-f` option.

-> **Note:** After update of Pandoc engine to version 2.7.2 PDF generation is broken.
-Therefore I use v2.7 of Pandoc engine.

 ### Single stage pipeline

 The example of the pipeline below will allow you to produce PDF automatically using GitLab CI engine.